utokyoIkeuchilab/neural-organoid-activity-MEA-analysis/README.md

-5 LIMMS/CNRS, Institute of Industrial Science, The University of Tokyo, Tokyo, Japan 6 Department of Physiology, Graduate School of Medical and Dental Sciences, Kagoshima University, Kagoshima, Japan 7 Department of Neuropsychiatry, Graduate School of Medical Sciences, Kyushu University, Fukuoka, Japan 8 Department of Psychiatry, Faculty of Medicine, University of Miyazaki, Japan 9 Equal contribution
+5 LIMMS/CNRS, Institute of Industrial Science, The University of Tokyo, Tokyo, Japan 6 Department of Physiology, Graduate School of Medical and Dental Sciences, Kagoshima University, Kagoshima, Japan 7 Department of Neuropsychiatry, Graduate School of Medical Sciences, Kyushu University, Fukuoka, Japan 8 Department of Psychiatry, Division of Clinical Neuroscience, Faculty of Medicine, University of Miyazaki, Miyazaki, Japan 9 Equal contribution